Andromeda-stack/Legacy/README.md

 # Legacy discord!
 * https://discord.gg/V6Q2W8v

+# W.I.P
+* DB intergration

+* Mute duration will be added

+* Major rework of module/s including updated commands and more games, more will be released once were close to release

 # Future plans

 Some future plans we have, are to create a TypeScript discord bot, With more AI interaction, which will include speaking with the bot, More information to come once the project starts!